anoma/taiga/book/src/exec.md

 For simplicity, let's assume that the old state note has a 0 value.
 A zero-value note doesn't affect the total balance which is necessary for across-ptx communication.
 And so the first step is to turn a zero-value note into a non-zero value note (step 1 on the diagram).

 In the next partial transaction (step 2) we output [-1] value note to balance the old [1] state note, but if the state can be changed to final in the next partial transaction (step 2.1), a new state zero-value note is produced, total balance becomes zero, and the transaction can be finalized.
 If the state isn't final (step 2.2), another [1] value note with the new (but not final) state is produced, the total balance is non-zero and the transaction cannot be finalized.
-In that case, the step 2 is repeated until the final state is computed
+In that case, the step 2 is repeated until the final state is computed.

-**Note**: different states imply different token types, and the old state note cannot balance a new state note
+**Note**: different states imply different token types, and the old state note cannot balance a new state note.